Pylons/pyramid_blogr/docs/basic_models.rst

 need to import Unicode datatype from sqlalchemy, we will also need DateTime field to timestamp our blog entries.

+Lets first create `models/user.py` from our former models.py file lets remove all the now unused code from `models/__init__.py` and paste it into our newly created user file.

 ::

-    import datetime #<- will be used to set default dates on models import sqlalchemy as sa #<- provides access to sqlalchemy constructs from sqlalchemy import (
+    import datetime #<- will be used to set default dates on models import sqlalchemy as sa #<- provides access to sqlalchemy constructs from pyramid_blogr.models import Base, DBSession  #<- we need to import our sqlalchemy metadata for model classes to inherit from from sqlalchemy import (
         Column,
         Integer,